August 30, 2010

 Garry Scheib, Chief Operating Officer of University of Pennsylvania Health System and Executive Director of the Hospital of the University of Pennsylvania (HUP) also praised Buckley, saying “his management expertise, leadership and strategic vision make him an excellent choice to continue Pennsylvania Hospital’s success and guide the hospital to next level of accomplishment.”

-Buckley is also a Professor of Clinical Medicine, teaching School of Medicine students and residents.
+Buckley is also a Professor of Clinical Medicine, teaching Perelman School of Medicine students and residents.
 He has been a trusted leader at the Hospital for many years, serving as the Section Chief of Infectious Disease before his appointment as Chairman of the Department of Medicine in 1999.
 He became the Chief Medical Officer in 2000 and has continued in both roles since that time.

 “While I am humbled to be chosen for this role, I look forward to working closely with the leadership team at Pennsylvania Hospital and Penn Medicine to help shape the future of Pennsylvania Hospital in the coming years,” says Buckley.
 “I have chosen to spend my career at Pennsylvania Hospital and believe strongly in our talented physicians, nurses, clinicians and staff and what we are capable of accomplishing together.”